top of page

 As a study abroad student in London, you are balancing things – being a university student, with all that entails in terms of time management and work; being a tourist, living in one of (if not the) world’s greatest cities; being a newcomer, someone navigating somewhere new.
 Using a language which in which you are fluent but speaking differently, with the most familiar words – course, class, paper, final not only mean different things than they do in the US, they can mean different things at different British universities.

 As a student you might feel, at first, that you have much more “free time”, with much less “in class” time.
-Except that “free time” isn’t actually free, because there’s a much great expectation of independent work outside class, and guidelines such as one hour of class = six hours of reading.
+Except that “free time” isn’t actually free, because there’s a much great expectation of independent work outside class, and guidelines such as one hour of class = eight hours of reading.
 Or you might find that the way you are taught requires a much great time commitment (labs are very different here) and your schedule looks packed in ways you’d hoped it wouldn’t be.

 But the important thing to remember how you use your time is up to you.
 Your “free” time might not be as free as you thought, but it is flexible, so you can figure out what works best for you.
 Study in the morning, go exploring in the afternoon.
 You can go to a market on Thursday, and the library on Saturday.
 Be a tourist during the week and avoid the weekend crowds.
 Go in the evening – many museums have special late night openings.